Pushforward and smooth vector pseudo-bundles: Pushforward

 Pushforward could send non-isomorphic bundles to isomorphic ones:

 \begin{ex} Write $B$ for the cross with the gluing diffeology, and write $B'$ for the cross with the subset diffeology of $\R^2$.
 Then $B \to B'$ defined as the identity underlying set map is smooth, but its inverse is not; see~\cite[Example~3.19]{CW16}.
-We show below that the induced map $F(B) \to F(B')$, which is identity for the underlying vector spaces, is indeed an isomorphism of diffeological vector spaces.
+We show below that the induced map $F(B) \to F(B')$ between the free diffeological vector spaces, which is identity for the underlying vector spaces, is indeed an isomorphism of diffeological vector spaces.
 This means that the pushforward of the two trivial bundles $B \times \R \to B$ and $B' \times \R \to B'$ along the maps $B \to \R^0$ and $B' \to \R^0$ are isomorphic, but clearly the two bundles are not.

 By definition of a free diffeological vector space, every plot $p:U \to F(B')$ can be locally written as a finite sum $p(u) = \sum_i r_i(u) (p_{1i}(u),p_{2i}(u))$ for smooth maps $r_i,p_{1i},p_{2i}$ with codomain $\R$ satisfying $p_{1i}(u) p_{2i}(u) = 0$ for all $u$.
 It is enough to show that $p$ can be viewed as a plot of $F(B)$.
-This is the case since $(p_{1i}(u),p_{2i}(u))$ can be written as $(p_{1i}(u),0) + (0,p_{2i}(u)) - (0,0)$ each term viewed as a plot of $B$. \end{ex}
+This is the case since $(p_{1i}(u),p_{2i}(u))$ can be written as $(p_{1i}(u),0) + (0,p_{2i}(u)) - (0,0)$, each term viewed as a plot of $B$. \end{ex}

+As a consequence of the above example, the canonical map $X \to F(X)$ from a diffeological space to the free diffeological vector space generated by it, is \emph{not} necessarily an induction.
+Recall that $F(X)$ is the free vector space over $\R$ generated by the underlying set of $X$, and it is equipped with the smallest vector space diffeology such that the canonical map $X \to F(X)$ sending $x \in X$ to the base element $[x] \in F(X)$.
+This observation is a bit surprising, isn't it?